A huge amount of energy at the atomic scale

 The energy produced by fission is obtained by multiplying this difference of 0.8 MeV by the total number of nucleons present in the fissile nucleus, 235 in the case of uranium-235.
 The splitting of uranium 235, for instance, releases over 200 MeV – 50 times more than the alpha decay of the same nucleus.

 Over a large number of fission reactions, the liberated energy is divided in the following way:

 – Kinetic energy of gamma photons 6

 – Beta and gamma radiations of the fission products 11

 Total energy released : 200 MeV

-According to Einstein's famous formula E=mc2, a difference in energy must result in a difference in mass.
-The release of 200 MeV, impressive at the atomic scale, must be accompanied by a decrease in mass as the reaction proceeds : the mass of the fission products is less than the mass of the fissile nucleus.
+According to Einstein’s famous formula E=mc2, a difference in energy must result in a difference in mass.
+The release of 200 MeV, impressive at the atomic scale, must be accompanied by a mass diminution : the mass of the fission products is less than the mass of the fissile nucleus.
 The mass loss is tiny but can nevertheless be measured: if a ton of uranium 235 were to undergo fission, the total residue would weigh only 999 kilograms.
 This is to be compared to other other energy sources, for instance carbon combustion (coal or oil).
 The calculated mass defect corresponding to the combustion of 1000 tons of carbon would amount to an imperceptible quantity, 0.53 grams.

 The fission of a nucleus of uranium 235 liberates the same amount of energy as the combustion of 33 million atoms of carbon, as the burning of each carbon atom releases only 6 electronvolts.